Beniamino Andreatta: Creating the Ulivo and Minister of Defence

 After the fall of the Prodi government in 1998, he founded "Charter 14 June", an association which aimed to broaden the basis of democratic consensus and to reduce the power of parties.
 During the election campaign for the European elections of 1999, he supported an alliance between the PPI and the Democrats.

 Death

-On December 15, 1999, during a parliamentary session for the vote of the budget, he had a serious heart attack and ended up in a coma.
+On 15 December 1999, during a parliamentary session for the vote of the budget, he had a serious heart attack and ended up in a coma.
 Andreatta suffered from cerebral hypoxia for twenty minutes, incurring permanent damage.

-On 1 January 2000 he was transferred on board a military transport from St. James to St. Orsola-Malpighi Hospital of Bologna.
+On 1 January 2000 he was transferred on board of a military transport from St. James to St. Orsola-Malpighi Hospital of Bologna.

 Andreatta until his death never regained consciousness, dying after more than seven years on 26 March 2007 in the intensive care unit of the Policlinico S. Orsola Bologna.

-Andreatta's son Filippo, professor at the University of Bologna, writes for several Italian newspapers and has been a supporter of the Democratic Party of Italy, an idea also pursued by his father in his last years.
-His daughter Eleonora, nicknamed Tinny, is a senior executive at Rai and, in 2012, was appointed the director of Rai Fiction.
+Andreatta's son Filippo, professor at the University of Bologna, writes for several Italian newspapers and has been a supporter of the Democratic Party, an idea also pursued by his father in his last years.
+His daughter Eleonora, nicknamed Tinny, was a senior executive at Rai and, in 2012, was appointed the director of Rai Fiction, a position she held until 2020.
+She later became an executive at Netflix.